 It can be tempting to drive for as long as you can, before taking a break, so you can spend more time at your destination.

 However, driving while tired can be extremely dangerous.
 So be sure to take regular rest breaks and stop when your eyes become heavy, or your concentration begins to wane.
 Remember, the driving is part of the experience and it’s always better to be safe than sorry.
+More information on when taking breaks can be found here.

 Get yourself covered